 - Injury or trauma: Fractures or sprains that narrow the carpal tunnel.

-- Fluid retention: Conditions like pregnancy or menopause that cause swelling in the wrist.
+- Fluid retention: Pregnancy and hormonal changes cause swelling in the wrist.